 Most TEU members now get regular automatic pay rises based on experience and ability, rather than being made to compete with each other for performance pay bonuses handed out at the discretion of their manager.

-Unions campaigned successfully in 2007 to get all workers in NZ a fourth week’s annual leave.
+Unions campaigned successfully in 2007 to get all workers in New Zealand a fourth week’s annual leave.
 But most TEU members do better than that with five weeks annual leave as well as the right to study leave or discretionary leave.

 TEU collective agreements making sure our members have access and funding to on-going training and professional development.
-We make sure our members have the chance to progress their careers in the direction they choose.
+We make sure our members have the chance to progress your careers in the direction you choose.